 Lawyers can charge anywhere from a few hundred dollars to more than $1,000 to draft a will along with other essential estate planning documents.
 Neale says she charges $900 for a will, power of attorney and health care proxy documents for an individual and $1,200 for a couple.
 The latter two documents let you name someone to make financial and health care decisions for you if you cannot.

 There are more affordable options available online.
 An individual will is $159, and a couple’s will is $259 from Trust & Will.
 The couple’s version includes two comprehensive legal wills.
 The will includes a section where you can spell out your final wishes, down to the songs you want played at your funeral.
 Trust & Will mails a bound copy of the will you create online and includes state-specific instructions on how to make the will legally valid.
 However, residents of Indiana and Nevada can sign their wills digitally and have them notarized digitally.
 This option also will become available for Arizona and Florida residents this year, Barbo says.

-Haven Term policyholders can access an individual or joint will and unlimited updates at no cost from Trust & Will through the Haven Life Plus rider.
+Haven Term policyholders can access an individual or joint will at no cost from Trust & Will through the Haven Life Plus rider.
 Trust & Will also is available independently of the Haven Life Plus rider, as a paid service.